-Flanked by the A-list neighbourhoods of Soho, Tribeca and Greenwich Village, Arlo SoHo is an ingeniously designed micro boutique hotel with a macro personality.
-The snug, urban-cabin rooms pack a whole lot of punches into their compact space, with solid-walnut alcove beds, integrated tech and ooh-that’s-clever storage solutions.
-Up top there’s an open-air cocktail bar with views to downtown; or choose your poison in the lobby’s Liquor Bar and settle into an ergonomic armchair or a sofa in the library.
-The deliciously simple Meat + Three has mix-and-match meals for breakfast, lunch and dinner, and the 24-hour pantry Bodega has artisanal treats for in between.
+Arlo SoHo is an ingeniously designed micro boutique hotel with a macro personality, set in Manhattan’s old printing district between Soho, Tribeca and Greenwich Village.
+The rooms pack a whole lot of punches into their urban cabin-like space, with solid-walnut alcove beds, integrated tech and ooh-that’s-clever storage solutions.
+The rooftop bar has cocktails, craft beers and views to downtown; or choose your poison at the lobby-level Liquor Bar and settle into an ergonomic armchair or a sheepskin-clad sofa in the library.
+Meat + Three supplies deliciously simple mix-and-match meals, and the 24-hour artisan pantry Bodega is an appetising option for the peckish.

 Noon, but flexible, subject to availability.
 Earliest check-in, 3pm, also flexible, subject to availability.

-Double rooms from $110.29, excluding tax at 14.75 per cent.
-Please note the hotel charges an additional room tax of $3.50 per person per night on check-out and an additional resort fee of $35.00 per room per night on check-out.
+Double rooms from £141.26 ($194), including tax at 14.75 per cent.
+Please note the hotel charges an additional room tax of $3.50 per person per night on check-out and an additional resort fee of $22.95 per room per night on check-out.

 Rates do not include breakfast; for $19 extra you get access to the buffet of cereals, fresh fruit, smoked fish and more.

 Ask to borrow one of the Priority bicycles and explore the city on two wheels.
 The hotel has partnerships with the personal trainers at DogPound gym (www.thedogpound.com) and Alo Yoga (www.aloyoga.com), with classes available for guests – they're very popular, so book ahead if you can.